idevgames/uDevGames.com/README.md

 Note that if you use WSL2 you will have to update that callback to your VM's current IP address.
 You can get that address with `hostname -I`.
-There is a script called `run_in_wsl.sh` which makes this easier, setting the bind address.
+There is a script called `wsl.sh` which makes this easier, setting the bind address.
+Call it with the program arguments you desire, such as `./wsl.sh serve` or `./wsl.sh migrate`.

 Finally, you'll need to configure the application.
 See `dotenv`, copying that locally to a `.env` file and filling it in per the instruction in the file.